lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

   - `typeId`: `keccak256('LSP14OwnershipTransferred_RecipientNotification')` > `0xe32c7debcb817925ba4883fdbfc52797187f28f73f860641dab1a68d9b32902c`
   - `data`: The data sent SHOULD be abi encoded and contain the [previous owner](#owner) (`address`) and the new owner (`address`) respectively.

 The Type IDs associated with these hooks can be altered in a contract that inherits from LSP14.
 This allows for more straightforward identification of the contract whose ownership is being transferred.
-Examples where the LSP14 type IDs are overriden can be found in the [LSP0](LSP-0-ERC725Account.md#acceptownerhsip) and [LSP9](LSP-9-Vault.md#acceptownership) standards.
+Examples where the LSP14 type IDs are overridden can be found in the [LSP0](LSP-0-ERC725Account.md#acceptownerhsip) and [LSP9](LSP-9-Vault.md#acceptownership) standards.

 #### renounceOwnership